PBOC to Raise Reserve-Funds Ratio for Third-Party Payment Firms to 100%

 The People’s Bank of China said in a statement Friday that payment firms are required to gradually increase their reserve rate each month starting July 9.

-The requirement means payment firms such as Alibaba Group Holding Ltd. backed Alipay and Tencent Holdings Ltd.’s Tenpay can no longer investment money deposited by their respective clients.
+The requirement means payment firms such as Alibaba Group Holding Ltd. backed Alipay and Tencent Holdings Ltd.’s Tenpay can no longer invest money deposited by their respective clients.

 The central bank initially required payment companies to put at least 20% of such funds under central management amid concerns about potential for misappropriation.
 But late last year, the central bank ordered the reserve ratio to increase to 50% by April 2018.